 • The company cannot recommend any practices, procedures, or usage that deviate from the approved labeling.

-• The efficacy and safety of TREMFYA were evaluated in adult patients with moderately to severely active ulcerative colitis through a phase 3, randomized, double-blind, placebo-controlled clinical trial program.1
+• The efficacy and safety of TREMFYA were evaluated in adult patients with moderately to severely active ulcerative colitis through a phase 3, randomized, double-blind, placebo-controlled clinical trial program.

-• Patients who were randomized to placebo SC in the maintenance study who met the loss of response criteria were eligible for a dose adjustment to TREMFYA 200 mg SC q4w between week 8 and week 32 of the maintenance study.2
+• Patients who were randomized to placebo SC in the maintenance study who met the loss of response criteria were eligible for a blinded dose adjustment to TREMFYA 200 mg SC q4w between week 8 and week 32 of the maintenance study.1

 • For the symptomatic response and remission rates following a treatment interruption, See Table: Symptomatic Response and Symptomatic Remission Rates through 12 Weeks After Resuming TREMFYA.

-Symptomatic Response and Symptomatic Remission Rates through 12 Weeks After Resuming TREMFYA1a
+Symptomatic Response and Symptomatic Remission Rates through 12 Weeks After Resuming TREMFYA2,a

 Weeks After Dose Adjustment